 Our goal is to provide experiential learning opportunities and cultural expansion for dentistry students while allowing those in our partner communities to benefit from an oral health exam and treatment from a licensed medical professional.

-About Dentistry Teams
+Dentistry Service Learning Teams

 Dental care is one of the most critically underserved areas of global health care.
 With the help of our volunteers, ISL is able to enhance smiles, provide oral health and hygiene education and supplies, and provide dental care for thousands annually.